lucasbrambrink/hackerati_challenge/README.md

 The motivation of this project was to integrate an auction-system with craigslist.
 The end result was rather cumbersome, since craigslist does not provide an API.
 Moreover, the production environment is severely hampered by the fact that craigslist.org blocks all Heroku IP addresses.
 So to my dismay, the deployed project is unable to scrape new postings from craigslist.
+However, because this process can take several seconds, I decided to 'unhinge' it from the web-layer as a separate process.
+I used a Redis queue to delegate these asynchronous worker tasks.
+That is the fun stuff :)

 As an additional note, a very important component of the craigslist market is the seller's location.
 I chose to ignore this aspect for the MVP, but later iterations would certainly make use of it.